svgpp/svgpp/doc/sphinx/document_traversal.rst

   ``passthrough_attributes`` *(optional)*
     Is a `Associative Sequence`_, that contains attribute tags.
-    Values of listed attributes aren't parsed by SVG++, and passed to user code as :ref:`string <passing-string>`.
+    Values of listed attributes aren't parsed by SVG++, and passed to the user code as :ref:`string <passing-string>`.

   ``context_factories`` *(optional)*
     See :ref:`context_factories`.